-Platform Engineer Activity: Setup RBAC [Optional Module]
+Platform Engineer Activity: Setup Role-Based Access Control

 In this module you will